spiffe/spire-tutorials/k8s/envoy-x509/README.md

 # Part 2: Run Workloads

-Now we deploy the workloads we'll use in this tutorial.
-It consists of three workloads, as mentioned before, two instances of the `Symbank` demo application will act as frontend services and the other, an instance of _nginx_ serving static files, will be the backend service.
+Now let's deploy the workloads we'll use in this tutorial.
+It consists of three workloads: as mentioned before, two instances of the `Symbank` demo application will act as frontend services and the other, an instance of _nginx_ serving static files, will be the backend service.

 To make a distinction between the two instances of the `Symbank` application, let's call one `frontend` and the other `frontend-2`.
 The former is configured to present data related to the user _Jacob Marley_ and the second will show account details for the user _Alex Fergus_.

 ## Deploy all Workloads